Monitoring Volcanoes – Why Is It Important?

 After defining a baseline, researchers were able to monitor the PCO2 levels around the Stromboli Volcano.
 Monitoring the daily averages of PCO from January 2009 to May 2012, researchers were able to identify correlations within the data, relating increased CO2 concentrations to volcanic activity.

 Collecting accurate data on volcanoes can be dangerous, with crater temperatures reaching extreme levels.
-In tackling this problem, scientists at the University of Costa Rica are using UAVs (drones) fitted with miniature gas spectrometers to provide accurate measurements of the compounds within the gas plumes above volcanoes.
+In tackling this problem, scientists at the University of Costa Rica are using UAVs (drones) fitted with miniature gas spectrometers to provide accurate measurements of the compounds within the gas plumes above volcanoes.⁵ Discover how drones are used to monitor volcanoes.

-Flying on a pre-determined course, the VW-100’s 10 megapixel camera allows human on the ground to view the progress of drone as it enters into inhospitable areas to collect essential measurements.
-This drone-sensor array has the ability ability to enter volcanic plumes and provide accurate, real-time measurements.
+Flying on a pre-determined course, the VW-100’s 10 megapixel camera allows humans on the ground to view the progress of the drone as it enters into inhospitable areas to collect essential measurements.
+This drone-sensor array has the ability to enter volcanic plumes and provide accurate, real-time measurements.

 At the heart of Edinburgh Sensors’ Gascard NG is its proprietary NDIR technology that enables the unit provide real-time measurement of CO2 from levels as low as 0-500ppm to 0- 3%.
-This low maintenance, high-quality sensor is perfect for the accurate scientific measurements demanded by volcanologists.
+This low maintenance, high-quality sensor is perfect for the accurate scientific measurements demanded by volcanologists for monitoring volcanoes.

 Once the data has been collected, true RS232 communications, and optional on board LANsupport, mean the data is easily accessible and shared from the unit.
 The unit’s firmware can support a 4 segment LCD or modern graphical display if required.